arduino/docs-content/content/arduino-cloud/10.education/02.templates/content.md

 ---
-title: 'Using IoT Templates for Classroom Projects '
+title: 'Using IoT Templates for Classroom Projects'
 description: 'Ready-made projects that can significantly lower the entry barrier for teaching and learning about IoT applications'
 difficulty: intermediate
 tags: